What’s A Good Red Jalapeño Substitute?

 Your best bet for flavor: Red serrano peppers

 Serrano chilies have a similar flavor profile to jalapeños, bright and crisp.
-As they age, they, too, turn red and gain some sweetness so flavor-wise a red serrano will compare quite well for culinary use.
+As they age, they, too, turn red and gain some sweetness so flavor-wise a red serrano will compare well for culinary use.
 But there are two catches:

-• You’re in for a heat upgrade, as serranos can easily double the heat of a jalapeño.
+• You’re in for a heat upgrade, as serranos can easily double the heat of a jalapeño (10,000 to 23,000 SHU).

-If you’re in luck and have the option of red serranos at your local grocer, then they are a solid option ticking both the flavor and color boxes.
+If you’re in luck and have the option of red serranos at your local grocer, then they are a solid option, ticking both the flavor and color boxes.

 In a pinch: Green jalapeños or green serrano peppers

-As you likely can tell, the main differences between green and red chilies of the same type, beyond the color, are their increase in heat and a sweeter flavor.
+As you likely can tell, the major differences between green and red chilies of the same type, beyond the color, are their increase in heat and a sweeter flavor.
 Give your recipe a good read-through and decide whether the green alternatives can still fit the bill.
 They can be a viable substitute when in need.

 Oftentimes, this comes down as much to aesthetics as it does flavor or heat.
 Some dishes simply look better with red chilies than green ones.
 If you can get over the look, then you may see that the green options will do just fine in a pinch.

-–> Learn More: Red Jalapeño Vs. Green Jalapeño – How Do They Compare?
+Learn More: Red Jalapeño Vs. Green Jalapeño – How Do They Compare?

 If you must: Red pepper flakes

-This is a heat substitution only, and one to only choose if you’re in a last-minute need or there are simply no other alternatives.
-Red pepper flakes (a.k.a. crushed red pepper) use a variety of dried red chilies, but cayenne pepper is often the main ingredient.
-That’s an uptick in spiciness compared to a red jalapeño, so use red pepper flakes sparingly to spice the recipe.
-Add a half teaspoon at a time, stir, and taste.
-Repeat until you hit your heat mark.
+This is a heat substitution only, and one to only choose if you’re in a last-minute need (or there are simply no other alternatives.)
+Red pepper flakes (a.k.a. crushed red pepper) use a variety of dried red chilies, but cayenne pepper (much hotter than a jalapeño) is often the main ingredient.
+But as it’s a blend of chilies, that heat is downgraded quite a bit, ending around the heat of a jalapeño.

-UPDATE NOTICE: This post was updated on July 8, 2022 to include new content.
+UPDATE NOTICE: This post was updated on July 27, 2024 to include new content.

 Subscribe